 Step-by-step on running the sitecopy script

-- SSH in to new site
+1. SSH into new site

 Log into your new site.
 And initiate the sitecopy command.
 Based on our credentials this looks like this:

 sitecopy -t wp [email protected] stageexamp

-- Authenticate host
+2. Authenticate host

 You will be prompted to authenticate the old site (remote host).
 Type yes and hit enter.
 If already authenticated from before then skip this step.

 You will be asked about your old site’s SSH password if you skipped the SSH keypair step.
-If so, enter your old site’s password 2 times. - Verify database
+If so, enter your old site’s password 2 times.

-Next you’ll be prompted to verify your database name and user to be sure you added the correct DB credential.
-It will show what you wrote in brackets
+Next, you’ll be prompted to verify your database name and user to be sure you added the correct DB credential.
+It will show what you wrote in brackets [stageexamp].
+If correct just hit enter for both prompts.

-Lastly it will prompt you about your new site’s database password.
+Lastly, it will prompt you about your new site’s database password.
 Paste that in and hit enter and you should see all your files being copied over.
-Lastly you should see the database export from your old site and it being imported to the new site.
+Lastly, you should see the database export from your old site and it being imported to the new site.

 As in step 2.
 If you didn’t do the SSH keypair step you will again need to enter your production environment’s SSH password to go through.